-S ubjective What symptoms did the patient present with? o bjective What does the GP find through investigation?
-Assessment What is the GPs diagnosis?
+S ubjective What symptoms did the patient present with?
+Itchy, sore rash - both hands, inside of arms and on back of knees.
+14 days O bjective What does the GP find through investigation?
+Confirmed dry and flaky rash, same in all locations A ssessment What is the GPs diagnosis?
+Eczema?
 Plan What does the GP suggest/prescribe?
+Betnovate cream applied twice a day for one week.
+Return in one week if not improved